 Australian Market Maintains Early Losses In Mid-market

-(RTTNews) - The Australian stock market is maintaining the early loses after slipping briefly in mid-market trading on Tuesday, extending the losses in the previous session, following the broadly negative cues from Wall Street overnight.
-The benchmark S&P/ASX 200 is falling to near the 8,600 level, with a mixed performance across most sectors ahead of the domestic interest rate decision later in the day.
+(RTTNews) - The Australian stock market is maintaining its early losses in mid-market trading on Monday, extending the sharp gains in the previous session, following the broadly negative cues from Wall Street on Friday.
+The benchmark S&P/ASX 200 index is falling below the 8,650.00 level, with weakness in mining and energy stocks amid tumbling commodity prices.

-Among the major miners, Rio Tinto and Fortescue are gaining almost 1 percent each, while Mineral Resources is edging up 0.4 percent.
-BHP Group is flat.
+Among the major miners, BHP Group is declining almost 3 percent, Rio Tinto is losing almost 2 percent and Fortescue is down almost 1 percent, while Mineral Resources is gaining almost 1 percent.

 Oil stocks are mostly lower.
-Woodside Energy and Santos are losing almost 1 percent each, while Beach energy is down more than 1 percent and Origin Energy is edging down 0.4 percent.
+Santos is edging down 0.5 percent, while Woodside Energy and Origin Energy are losing almost 1 percent each.
+Beach energy is flat.

-Among tech stocks, Afterpay owner Block is edging down 0.1 percent, while Appen and Zip is losing almost 1 percent each.
-Xero is gaining almost 1 percent and WiseTech Global is edging up 0.4 percent.
+Among tech stocks, Afterpay owner Block is gaining almost 2 percent and Appen is advancing almost 3 percent, while Xero, Zip and WiseTech Global are losing more than 1 percent each.

-Gold miners are mixed.
-Evolution Mining and Newmont are edging up 0.1 percent each, while Genesis Minerals and Northern Star resources are edging down 0.4 to 0.5 percent each.
-Resolute Mining is losing almost 1 percent.
+Gold miners are mostly lower.
+Northern Star Resources is slipping almost 2 percent and Genesis Minerals is declining more than 3 percent, while Evolution Mining, Resolute Mining and Newmont are losing more than 2 percent each.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!